usfsoar/NSL_23-24_PayloadEECS/README.md

 5. Force push your changes to your branch
 6. **IF** rebasing doesn't work then attempt to merge to either `upstream/main` if on fork or just `main` if not on fork
 > Merging creates a messier git commit history but there are times it's the only option

-## For leads

-1. Clone this repo on your computer
-2. If you take on an issue create a branch to work on that issue.
-Name it however you want or if you want name it like `issue/46-fix-this-thing`
-3. Once your code is complete create a pull request referencing your branch
-4. Explain a little why you're making the change you're making
-5. Wait for another lead to verify it and it'll get merged

 ## Resources